marionettejs/backbone.marionette/docs/marionette.compositeview.md

-The ui elements will be accessible as soon as the composite view template is rendered (and before the collection is rendered), which means you can even access them in the `beforeRender` method.
+The ui elements will be accessible as soon as the composite view template is rendered (and before the collection is rendered), which means you can even access them in the `onBeforeRender` method.

 ## modelEvents and collectionEvents